Save and Share Simulation Data Inspector Data and Views

 Only the selected runs and signals are exported.
 In this example, only the

-for the plotting area do not affect whether a signal is exported.
+selections for plotting data do not affect whether a signal is exported.

-When you export a single signal, the signal is stored in
+When you export a single signal to the workspace or a MAT file, the signal is exported to a

-format in the workspace variable or MAT-file.
-Exported data for a run or multiple signals is
+for a run or multiple signals is stored as a

 To export data to a file, select the File option in the

-where you want to save the exported file.
-When you export data to a MAT-file, a single
+location where you want to save the exported file.
+When you export data to a MAT file, a

-Excel file, the data is stored in the format described in Microsoft Excel Import and Export Format.
+Excel file, the data is stored using the format described in Microsoft Excel Import, Export, and Logging Format.

 To export to a Microsoft Excel file, select the XLSX extension from the drop-down.
 When you export data to a Microsoft Excel file, you can specify additional options for the format of the data in the exported file.
 If the file name you provided already exists, you can choose to overwrite the entire file or to only overwrite sheets containing data that corresponds to the exported data.
 You can also choose which metadata to include and whether signals with identical time data share a time column in the exported file.